mveril/wslplugins-rs/README.md

 6. **Verify Plugin Functionality**:

-   - Once the plugin is loaded, open the file `C:\wsl-plugin-demo.txt` to check the plugin output.
+   - Once the plugin is loaded, open the file `C:\wsl-plugin.log` to check the plugin output.
 Ensure that the plugin is correctly writing to this file during its operation.

 7. **Troubleshooting**:
+   - **Common Issues**:
+     - Ensure that the paths to `SignTool.exe` and OpenSSL are correctly set in your environment variables.
+     - Verify that the `sign-plugin.ps1` script has been run with elevated permissions (Administrator mode).
+     - Check the plugin's build output for any linking or compilation errors.
+     - Ensure all the steps for signing and registering the plugin have been followed.
    - If the plugin does not function as expected, check the error logs, ensure all steps of signing and registration were performed correctly, and that file paths are correct.
-Also look for any permissions and security settings that might block the plugin's execution.
+Also, check for any permissions and security settings that might block the plugin's execution.

-This section provides developers with all the necessary information to build, deploy, and test their WSL plugins using Rust, ensuring they follow best security practices and system maintenance.

 ## To do

 - Improve the interface to be more idiomatic rust.
 - Bug fixes.
-- publish the crate.
+- Publish the crate.

 ## Contributing